UniMath/agda-unimath/src/elementary-number-theory/divisibility-natural-numbers.lagda.md

 [contractible](foundation-core.contractible-types.md).
 For all other values we have `div-ℕ m n ≃ bounded-div-ℕ m n`.

-The notion of bounded divisibility has several advantages over ordinary
-divisibility: Bounded divisibility is always a proposition, and the proof that divisibility is decidable uses the proof that bounded divisibility is decidable.
+When a natural number `n is divisible by a natural number `m`, with an element `H : div-ℕ m n`, then we define the {{#concept "quotient" Disambiguation="divisibility of natural numbers" Agda=quotient-div-ℕ}} to be the unique number `q ≤ n` such that `q * m ＝ n`.

 ## Definitions

 ### The divisibility relation on the natural numbers

+We introduce the divisibility relation on the natural numbers, and some infrastructure.

+**Note:** Perhaps a more natural name for `pr1-div-ℕ`, the number `q` such that `q * d ＝ n`, would be `quotient-div-ℕ`.
+However, since the divisibility relation is not always a proposition, the quotient could have some undesirable properties.
+Later in this file, we will define `quotient-div-ℕ` to the the quotient of the bounded divisibility relation, which is logically equivalent to the divisibility relation.

 ```agda
 module _